 This became true for me while I was working on the first draft of a novel and many of the pieces that were coming together began to crowd my storytelling.
 And, I realized that I needed to find a way to set myself up so that the story would allow me to come back in.
 But, that when I came back in it would be with direction and purpose.

 So I employed a tried and true method of writing my ending and then walking away.
-So that when I came back to finish that draft I could see the pieces that needed to be filled in and the threads that I needed to connect to that ending in order for the framework of it to be maintained.
+Then when I came back to finish that draft I could see the pieces that needed to be filled in and the threads that I needed to connect to that ending in order for the framework of it to be maintained.

-So that my first draft would have these many through-lines and an ending, that I could then begin working with as I edited.
+As a result my first draft would have these many through-lines and an ending, that I could then begin working with as I edited.

 It was helpful because that period of breathing allowed the smoke to clear.
 For any confusion, I might have been experiencing at that moment to abate.
 And by stepping back and allowing the flames to burn, and knowing I had already set up this fire so that it would reach the ending, which would be, in my mind, roaring and burn with all of the excitement that it had begun with.